 When it comes to traveling, I am a big fan of trying to get everything into a carry-on suitcase.
 I have not always been that way, but the more I travel the less I want to deal with baggage.
 This is especially true when it comes to cruising.
 If you have never cruised before, or even if you have, it is very easy to overpack.
 Especially, since you never know what you are going to face.

 In addition to packing your main suitcase, I highly recommend packing a “day pack” for your embarkation day.
 This bag should include all the essentials you will need until you can gain access to your stateroom later that day.
-The day pack should include items like passport and curise documents, money (cash and/or credit card), medications, swimwear, change of clothes, and minor toiltries.
+The day pack should include items like passport and cruise documents, money (cash and/or credit card), medications, swimwear, change of clothes, and minor toiletries.

 Below are a few cruise packing tips to keep in mind on what to pack and what you should leave at home.